thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification Design Document.md

 - [Voice Verification Software Requirements and Specifications Document](Voice%20Verification%20SRS%20Document.md)

-## Overview
+## Delivery Description

 ---

-OnTrack as a platform allows for students to easily track assessments for enroled subjects, and submit their work once completed.
+OnTrack as a platform allows for students to track assessments for enrolled subjects, and submit their work once completed.
-Audio submissions have been a useful substitute for in-person discussions in recent years.
+Audio submissions have been a substitute for in-person discussions in recent years.

-The OnTrack Voice Verification system aims to verify audio submissions, to ensure that the speaker within the submission is the correct student.
+The OnTrack Voice Verification system aims to verify audio submissions, to ensure that the speaker in the submission is the correct student.

-This system would be implemented within the existing OnTrack Project, and integrated into OnTrack by using the pre-existing audio submission system.
+This system would be implemented inside the existing OnTrack Project, and integrated into OnTrack by using the pre-existing audio submission system.

 ## Problem Statement